eBay/akutan/docs/kafka.md

 and [design doc](https://docs.google.com/document/d/11Jqy_GjUGtdXJK94XGsEIK7CP1SnQGdp2eF0wSw9ra8/edit).
-Unfortunately, they have intermingled a design for cross-partition transactions there too, along with a discussion about how this extends to Kafka streams, neither of which are relevant for Beam at this time.
+Unfortunately, they have intermingled a design for cross-partition transactions there too, along with a discussion about how this extends to Kafka streams, neither of which are relevant for Akutan at this time.

 The implementation of "exactly-once" semantics was added to Kafka brokers and the Java client in v0.11, released in June 2017.
 As of this